-Why Is Law Enforcement Availability Pay Offered?
+How Does Law Enforcement Availability Pay Work?

 Agents who qualify for LEAP include:

-- Department of Defense Special Agents
+- Department of Defense special agents

-- Diplomatic Security Agents
+- Diplomatic Security agents

-- Customs Agents
+- Customs agents

 - U.S. Deputy Marshals

-- Secret Service Agents
+- Secret Service agents

-- Air Force Special Agents
+- Air Force special agents

 - U.S. Postal Inspectors

-What Are the Benefits of Law Enforcement Availability Pay?
+Benefits of Law Enforcement Availability Pay

-The long hours agents often must work in order to see a case through could lead to massive overtime payments.
+For the federal government, law enforcement availability pay actually may save money.
+The long hours agents often must work to see a case through could lead to massive overtime payments.
 Agents who receive LEAP, however, are ineligible for other forms of overtime pay.

 Whether they work a 60-hour week or a 40-hour week, they'll receive the same pay.
 In this way, overtime is compensated, but it is also budgeted for so that there are far fewer unanticipated expenses.